-Jesus echoes the goodness of it in John 4 when he tells his friends that it is food and drink to him to do what the Father sent him to do and to do it till it’s done.
-Our Father desires that same sense of purposefulness for us too.
-In Ephesians 2 the Apostle Paul writes that each one of us in Christ is God’s workmanship, created in Christ Jesus, for good works which God has prepared in advance for us to walk in.
+In John’s Gospel, chapter 4, Jesustells his friends that it is food and drink to him to do what the Father sent him to do and to do it till it’s done.
+In a similar vein, in Ephesians 2 the Apostle Paul writes that every one of us is an expression of divine creativity, created for good works which God has “prepared in advance for us to walk in.”
+But what might those “good works” be?

 I assume Bob’s answer must have been “No. Not yet.”
-Because the Lord gave Bob another 41 years to get on task, before taking him home – on February 14th 2014.
+Because Bob returned for another 41 years of life on Earth before being “promoted to glory” on February 14th 2014.
 Valentine’s day!

 His divine power has given us everything we need for a godly life through our knowledge of him who called us by his own glory and goodness.
 Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.